Rudxain/regexTRAN/README.md

 Implementations are **extremely encouraged** to support *"unified files"*.
 These files contain both components of the program, separated by some delimiter (usually `//`).
 If, for any justified reason, the implementation cannot support unified-files, the impl may support split-files (one for regex, another for replacement).

+Script/Program files must be valid UTF-8 without BOM.

+However, for theoretical computer-science purposes, programs may be treated as abstract data-structures that aren't "unified" nor "split", and therefore need no delimiter, as the concept of a file-system doesn't exist in the theoretical realm.

+The standard imposes no restrictions on memory usage.
+Programs may use as much memory as they request, or as much memory as the impl supports on a given platform.

-Implementations are also encouraged to support inline-flags.
-This allows retran developers to enable modes/features, without passing implementation-specific args to an interpreter.
+Impls are encouraged to support inline-flags.
+This allows retran developers to enable modes/features, without passing impl-specific args to an interpreter.
 This, in turn, provides a self-contained API, unlike BF programs where all metadata must be specified in different ways to different interpreters (GUI text-boxes, CLI args, fn params, etc...).

+For interactive use and/or development purposes, `x` flag must be enabled by default.
+This allows easier editing and readability.
+For minification purposes, impls are allowed to disable `x`.